School SEND Information Report & LOCAL OFFER

 At Churchdown Village Junior School, we have an open door policy and we encourage parents and carers to raise any issues immediately.
 Parents and carers should speak with their child’s teacher and we can plan the next course of action from there.

 How will our school include parents and pupils in planning support?

 We want parents and the child concerned to be fully involved in the planning of their support.
 We will always work with the children, to enable them to discuss and review the targets on their ‘I CAN’ plan regularly as required.
 Parents and carers are also invited to these review meetings three times per year.
 Pupil voice is an important part of meeting a child’s needs.

 How will our school teach and support children with SEN?

 All children and young people with SEND are valued, respected and equal members of the school.
 As such, provision for pupils with SEND is a matter for the school as a whole.
 All teachers are teachers of pupils with SEND.
-The Governing Body, Headteacher, SENCo and all other members of staff have important responsibilities to ensure access to the curriculum is fully inclusive.
+The Governing Body, Headteacher, SENDCo and all other members of staff have important responsibilities to ensure access to the curriculum is fully inclusive.
 All pupils have the entitlement to a broad, balanced and relevant curriculum.
 All pupils with SEND are taught for all/most of the week with their peers in mainstream classes by class teachers and study the curriculum at the appropriate level for their ability.
 Pupils may sometimes be taught by a teaching assistant or teacher on an individual or small group basis.

-With advice from and the support of the SENCo, teachers will match the learning to the needs and abilities of their pupils.
+With advice from and the support of the SENDCo, teachers will match the learning to the needs and abilities of their pupils.
 They use a range of strategies to develop the pupils’ knowledge, understanding and skills.
 Where appropriate, materials are modified or support is provided to enable pupils with SEND to access the learning or the assessment process.
 The school will endeavour to ensure that all staff are trained in areas of SEND to meet the needs of children in the way that best suits them.